INOVIS1/web3-learning/README.md

 - Logged a structural note about how branches can separate work streams.
 - Clarified the role of the main branch as the default production line.
 - Added a reminder that frequent small commits build a cleaner activity graph.
+## Today’s Web3 Notes (2025-11-18)
+- Noted how repositories can contain independent folders for separate ideas.
+- Added clarification on commit messages as chronological markers.
+- Observed that a stable update pace builds stronger developer activity signals.